waterlens/resume/resume.typ

     tr: [*Spring 2022*],
 )[

-- This is a coursework for the course _compilation principle_.
+- A coursework for the course _Compilation Principle_.
 - Designed and implemented a programming language with functional features like algebraic data type, closure, and pattern matching.
-- Topics include: type checking, closure conversion, LLVM-based code generation, and runtime system.
+- Topics include: type checking, closure conversion, LLVM-based code generation ]
-]

 #entry(